WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.5

-Configures whether autonmatic watching should be turned on for new users.
+Configures whether automatic watching should be turned on for new users.
 Defaults to ``True``.

 .. seealso::